charlesxucheng/aws-study-notes/vpc.md

 * Inspect all Internet traffic destined for or origniated from a subnet (Subnet 1) using a fleet of security appliances configured behind a Gateway Load Balancer in the security VPC by going through a Gateway Load Balancer endpoint in another subnet (Subnet 2).
 * Inspect the traffic between subnets A and B of a VPC by a firewall appliance installed in an EC2 instance in subnet C.

-## Security groups vs Network ACLs
+## Security groups vs Network ACLs(NACLs)
-* Security groups control inbound and outbound traffic for your instances, and network ACLs control inbound and outbound traffic for your subnets.
+* Security groups control inbound and outbound traffic for your **instances**, and network ACLs control inbound and outbound traffic for your **subnets**.
 * Security groups are stateful and network ACLs are stateless.
+* Security groups only have allow rules.
+NACLs have both allow and deny rules.
+* NACL rules are processed in order.
+Once a match is found the processing stops.
 * The most specific (smallest target CIDR range) security group will be used.
 The matching network ACL with the lowest number will be used.
 * Each subnet must be associated with a network ACL.